 - Acrylic wall pools are rare due to cost, but can massively differentiate a property, and add a distinct luxury feel to your outdoor area.

 Having a pool comes with serious responsibility.
-While pool-related tragedies are rare in Cayman, a few have occurred in the past.
+While pool-related tragedies are rare in Cayman, a few have occurred in recent years.